Electrical Engineering (ELE)

 400 Introduction to Professional Practice (1)

-Engineering Ethics.
+Engineering ethics.
 Discussions with faculty, visiting engineers, and invited speakers on ethical, social, economic, and safety considerations in engineering practice; career planning; graduate study.
 (Lec.
-1) Pre: junior or senior standing in electrical, computer, or biomedical engineering.
+1) Pre: (205 or 208) and 212.
 Not for graduate credit.

 401 Lasers, Optical Fibers, and Communication Systems (4)

 Introduction to lasers, LEDs, optical fibers and detectors.
 Properties of Gaussian beams, optical resonators, and diffraction of Gaussian beams.
 Properties of Fabry-Perot cavities.
 Introduction to fiber optical communications systems.
 (Lec.
 3, Lab.
-3) Pre: 322.
+3) Pre: ((205 or 208) and 313 and 322 and 331 and 342) or permission of instructor.

 405 Digital Computer Design (4)

 Hardware implementation of digital computers.
 Arithmetic circuits, memory types and uses, control logic, basic computer organization, microprogramming, input/output circuits, microcomputers.
 (Lec.
 3, Lab.
-3) Pre: 305 and 306.
+3) Pre: (305 and 306) or permission of instructor.

 408 Computer Organization Laboratory (4)

-Engineering design problems involving hardware, software and interface of computer and embedded systems.
+Engineering design problems involving hardware, software, and interface of computer and embedded systems.
 Students will apply skills and knowledge accumulated through the curriculum in a group senior design project.
 (Lec.
-3, Lab 3) Pre: 305.
+3, Lab.
+3) Pre: (305 and 313 and 342) or permission of instructor.

 423 Electromagnetic Fields II (4)

 Transmission lines, Maxwell’s equations, wave equation, reflection and refraction phenomena, polarization effects waveguides and antennas.
 Design project requiring application of electromagnetic theory and use of numerical methods.
 (Lec.
-4) Not for graduate credit.
+4) Pre: (313 and 322 and 342) or permission of instructor.
+Not for graduate credit.

 427 Electromechanical Systems Laboratory (4)

 State-variable models.
 Electromechanical devices and systems in translation and rotation.
 Design of sensors, actuators, and systems as used in control applications.
 (Lec.
 3, Lab.
-3) Pre: 313 and 322.
+3) Pre: (313 and 322 and 331 and 342) or permission of instructor.

 432 Electrical Engineering Materials (4)

 Continuation of 331.
 Electronic and optical properties of materials, mainly semiconductors, applied to the performance and design of electronic devices.
 Measurements and analysis of these properties will be performed in the laboratory.
 (Lec.
-4) Pre: 331 or equivalent.
+4) Pre: (313 and 322 and 331 and 342) or permission of instructor.

 436 Communication Systems (4)

 Representation of signals and noise.
 Basic principles of modulation and demodulation.
 Waveform and digital transmission systems.
 Design of a component of a communication system.
 (Lec.
-3, Lab 3) Pre: 313 and 314.
+3, Lab.
+3) Pre: ((215 or 342) and 314 and EGR 106) or permission of instructor.

 437 Computer Communications (3)

 Elementary cryptography, public key, private key, symmetric key, authentication protocols, firewalls, virtual private networks, transport layer security, and wireless network security.
 (Lec.
-3, Project 3) Pre: junior or senior standing in computer engineering or computer science or permission of instructor.
+3, Project 3) Pre: 208 or MTH 362 or MTH 451 or IME 411 or junior or senior standing in computer engineering or computer science or permission of instructor.

 444 Advanced Electronic Design (4)

 Review of number systems, combinational and sequential logic, state machine.
-Design capture tools, hardware/software design, system implementation using PCs, MSI circuits and FPGAs (Lec.
+Design capture tools, hardware/software design, system implementation using PC’s, MSI circuits, and FPGAs (Lec.
 3, Lab.
-3) Pre: 342.
+3) Pre: ((205 or 208) and 313 and 342) or permission of instructor.

 447 Digital Integrated Circuit Design I (4)

 Introduction to full custom digital integrated circuit design.
 Analysis of logic functions and timing at the transistor level.
 Realization of logic functions via hand crafted transistor layout.
 Design project.
 (Lec.
 3, Lab.
-3) Pre: 342.
+3) Pre: (202 and 342 and 313 and PHY 204) or permission of instructor.

 457 Feedback Control Systems (3)

 Fundamental techniques for the analysis and design of linear feedback systems.
 Stability, sensitivity, performance criteria, steady-state error, Nyquist criterion, root locus techniques, and compensation methods.
 (Lec.
-3) Pre: 314.
+3) Pre: ((205 or 208) and 314) or permission of instructor.

 458 Digital Controls Laboratory (4)

 Analysis and design of digital control systems using state-space techniques.
 State feedback and observers.
 Laboratory includes computer simulation and hardware implementation of control laws for electromechanical systems.
 (Lec.
 3, Lab.
-3) Pre: 457 or permission of instructor.
+3) Pre: ((205 or 208) and 314 and 342) or permission of instructor.

 480 Capstone Design I (2)

-Application of engineering skills; teams focus on the design and communication of solutions to problems with world constraints (may include aspects of other engineering disciplines).
+Application of engineering skills; teams focus on the design and communication of solutions to problems with real-world constraints (may include aspects of other engineering disciplines).
 First of a two-course sequence.
-Pre: permission of instructor.
+Pre: (205 or 208) and 313 and 342 and permission of instructor.
 Not for graduate credit.

 481 Capstone Design II (2)

-Application of engineering skills; teams focus on the design and communication of solutions to problems with real-world constraints (May include aspects of other engineering disciplines).
+Application of engineering skills; teams focus on the design and communication of solutions to problems with real-world constraints (may include aspects of other engineering disciplines).
 Second of a two-course sequence.
-Pre: permission of instructor.
+Pre: (205 or 208) and 313 and 342 and permission of instructor.
 Not for graduate credit.

 482 Biomedical Engineering Seminar III (1)

 Seminar series given by instructor, invited experts, and students with focus on biomedical signals and systems, computers in medicine, technologies for health care, and biomedical ethics.
-(Seminar) Pre: junior standing in biomedical engineering or permission of instructor.
+(Seminar) Pre: ((205 or 208) and 313 and 342) or permission of instructor.

 489 Biomedical Engineering II (4)